hashicorp/nomad/website/source/intro/vs/kubernetes.html.md

 and operationally simple.

-At the time of writing, Kubernetes targets managing 100 node clusters and supports only a single region.
+At the time of writing, Kubernetes targets managing 100 node clusters and supports only a single region, although work is underway to improve scale and federation of clusters.
 Nomad is designed to support clusters several orders of magnitude larger and supports multi-datacenter and multi-region configurations.